Fighting in Karabakh. Hourly updates, analysis, video/photo

 -

-“The shelling of Goranboy, Terter, Agdam, Agjabad and Fizuli regions of Azerbaijan from the Armenian Armed Forces continues,” the press service of the Azerbaijani Defense Ministry said.
+“The armed forces of Armenia, which grossly violated the humanitarian ceasefire, are shelling the territories of Terter, Agdam, Barda and Agjabedi regions this morning,” the press service of the Azerbaijani Defense Ministry reported.

 -